 The Board of Directors monitors the Group's financial development, ensures the quality of financial reporting and internal control, and follows up and evaluates the business on a regular basis.
-Internal reports (i.e., consolidated financial statements) are regularly prepared and submitted to the Board.
+Internal reports (ie, consolidated financial statements) are regularly prepared and submitted to the Board.
 An income statement, balance sheet and investment budget are prepared for each financial year and are adopted at the regular Board meeting held in December.

-Guidelines for remuneration for senior management, etc.
+Guidelines for remuneration for senior executives, etc.

-Guidelines for remuneration for senior management were adopted by the AGM on 25 February 2015.
-The guidelines are presented in note 5.
-The new guidelines proposed by the Board of Directors are presented in the Administration report.
-Information about salaries and benefits are presented in note 5.

-Variable remuneration

-The variable remuneration to management employees shall as a principle not exceed 50 per cent of the fixed salary.
-The variable remuneration shall be based on various financial and non-financial criteria determined by the Board, and is connected to the individual performance by the employee and the Group's results.
-No variable remuneration is paid to control functions on the Group level.
+Guidelines for remuneration for senior executives were adopted by the AGM on 29 April 2016.
+Remuneration to management employees consists of base salary, variable remuneration, pension and other benefits.
+Remuneration should encourage employees to generate results in line with the Company's goals, strategy and vision and promote employee behaviour in line with the Company's ethical code and core values.
+Variable remuneration to management employees shall as a principle not exceed 50 per cent of fixed salary.
+Variable remuneration is based on various financial and non-financial criteria, which are linked to the Group and region's results and to individual performance targets.
+No variable remuneration is paid to Group-level control functions.

-The variable remuneration shall take into consideration all the risks of Hoist Finance's operations and shall be in proportion to the Group's earning capacity, capital requirements, profits and financial position.
+Variable remuneration shall take into consideration all the risks of the Company's operations and shall be in proportion to the Group's earning capacity, capital requirements, profits and financial position.
 Payment of remuneration shall not impede the Group's long-term interests.
-Payment of variable remuneration is conditional upon the management employee being compliant with internal rules and procedures, including policies regarding conduct toward customers and investors and the employee not being responsible for any conduct resulting in significant financial losses for Hoist Finance or the business unit in question.
+Payment of variable remuneration is conditional upon the management employee being compliant with internal rules and procedures, including policies regarding conduct toward customers and investors, and the employee not being responsible for any conduct resulting in significant financial losses for Hoist Finance or the business unit in question.

 For management employees in the Executive Management Team, payment of at least 60 per cent of the variable remuneration shall be deferred for a period of at least three years.
 For management employees who are classified as employees whose duties have a material impact on the company's risk profile, payment of at least 40 per cent of the variable remuneration shall be deferred for a period of at least three years.
-The variable remuneration, including deferred remuneration, shall only be paid to the employee to an extent justifiable by the Group's financial situation and the performance of the Group, the business unit in question and the employee.
+Variable remuneration, including deferred remuneration, shall only be paid to the employee to an extent justifiable by the Group's financial situation and the performance of the Group, the business unit in question and the employee.